The desire for sustainability and exclusivity leads to the boom in the auction platforms for antiques. We show where you bid best

 Online auction platforms for antiques are currently experiencing a boom.
 That the renaissance of antique pieces is led by young, trend-oriented millennials may sound contradictory, but it is not surprising.
-The 18th edition of the Bain & Company Luxury Study This results in the following: By 2025 they will represent 45% of the buyers of luxury articles.
-Their next generation, Gen Z, should make up 2035% by 40 and thus - at that time - the largest share of buyers in the luxury segment.
+The 18th edition of the Bain & Company Luxury Study results in the following: By 2025 they will account for 45% of buyers of Luxury items Your next generation, Gen Z, should make up 2035% by 40 and thus - at that time - the largest share of buyers in the luxury segment.
 In doing so, they demand sustainable and socially responsible behavior - especially from brands in the high-end segment.

 This new mentality leads to a redefinition of the concept of luxury.
-Sustainable investments instead of disposable mentality, timeless instead of short-lived trends and a sense of responsibility for the environment and people instead of self-serving consumption.
+Sustainable investments instead of throw-away mentality, timeless instead of short-lived trends and a sense of responsibility for the environment and people instead of self-interested consumption.
 Products that meet all of these requirements?
-Whether furniture, art or jewelry - they are antiques.
+If Or in other words: furniture, Art or jewellery - they are antiques.

 Online auction platforms meet the needs of tomorrow's luxury consumers